alexdenzler/Denzler_03_exercises/Denzler_03_exercises.md

 ![](Denzler_03_exercises_files/figure-html/unnamed-chunk-15-1.png)<!-- -->

-  join stations and trips to have lat and lon for each trip, summarize by lat and lon, color/size by number of departures

   16. Only 14.4% of the trips in our data are carried out by casual users.
 Create a plot that shows which area(s) have stations with a much higher percentage of departures by casual users.
 What patterns do you notice?
 (Again, we'll improve this next week when we learn about maps).